Detroit: Media

-The Detroit Free Press and The Detroit News are the major daily newspapers, both broadsheet publications published together under a joint operating agreement called the Detroit Media Partnership.
-Media philanthropy includes the Detroit Free Press high school journalism program and the Old Newsboys' Goodfellow Fund of Detroit.
-In March 2009, the two newspapers reduced home delivery to three days per week, print reduced newsstand issues of the papers on non-delivery days and focus resources on Internet-based news delivery.
-The Metro Times, founded in 1980, is a weekly publication, covering news, arts & entertainment.
+The Detroit Free Press and The Detroit News are the major daily newspapers in the city.
+From 1989 until their agreement expired in December 2025, both broadsheet publications were managed by a joint venture called the Detroit Media Partnership, with the Free Press under the ownership of USA Today Co. (formerly Gannett) and the News under MediaNews Group.
+In March 2009, both newspapers reduced home delivery to three days per week, printed reduced newsstand issues on non-delivery days, and began focusing resources on Internet-based news delivery.
+In January 2026, USA Today acquired the News with plans to continue operating each newspaper separately.

-Founded in 1935 and based in Detroit, the Michigan Chronicle is one of the oldest and most respected African-American weekly newspapers in America, covering politics, entertainment, sports and community events.
-The Detroit television market is the 11th largest in the United States; according to estimates that do not include audiences in large areas of Ontario (Windsor and its surrounding area on broadcast and cable TV, as well as several other cable markets in Ontario, such as Ottawa) which receive and watch Detroit television stations.
+The Metro Times, founded in 1980, is a weekly publication covering news, arts, and entertainment.
+Founded in 1935 and based in Detroit, the Michigan Chronicle is one of the oldest and most respected African-American weekly newspapers in America, covering politics, entertainment, sports, and community events.
+Media philanthropy includes the Detroit Free Press high school journalism program, the Old Newsboys' Goodfellow Fund of Detroit, and the Community Foundation for Southeast Michigan's Detroit Journalism Engagement Fund.

+Detroit's television market is the 11th largest in the United States, according to estimates that do not include audiences in large areas of Ontario (including Windsor and Ottawa) who receive and watch Detroit television stations.

-Detroit has the 11th largest radio market in the United States, though this ranking does not take into account Canadian audiences.
-Nearby Canadian stations such as Windsor's CKLW (whose jingles formerly proclaimed "CKLW-the Motor City") are popular in Detroit.
+Detroit also has the 11th largest radio market in the United States, though this ranking also does not take into account Canadian audiences.
+Nearby Canadian stations such as Windsor's CKLW (whose jingles formerly proclaimed "CKLW - the Motor City") are popular in Detroit.